Want to know how many keywords to use for SEO?

 How many SEO keywords should I use?

-Many SEO experts and suggest to target 1 primary keywords per page or blog post and 2 to 4 related secondary keywords ( LSI keywords).
+Many SEO experts and suggest targeting 1 primary keyword per page or blog post and 2 to 4 related secondary keywords ( LSI keywords).

 The secondary keywords need to complement the main topic naturally.